Costa-exe/Stripes-Server-System/README.md

 YOUR DEVICE AND THE SERVER HAVE TO BE CONNECTED TO THE SAME INTERNET CONNECTION TO MAKE THEM COMMUNICATE.

-To stop the server press the keys "ctrl+c" on the terminal running the application on the server.
+To stop the connection press the keys "ctrl+c" on the terminal running the application on the server.

 If you close the terminal without stopping the application the connection on the specified port will stay up until a reboot or shutdown of the server.